kokoalberti/raster-baselayers/README.md

 * [jaxa_alos_world_30m](datasets/jaxa_alos_world_30m/)
 * [gleam](datasets/gleam/)
 * [hydrosheds](datasets/hydrosheds/)

+## Usage

+Run `make` in a dataset directory to download and create an optimized version of the dataset:

+    $ cd datasets/usgs_ecotapesty && make
+    (...)
+    $

+The optimized GTiff files are created in the `dist` subdirectory:

+    $ ls -sh datasets/usgs_ecotapestry/dist
+    655M landform.tif  238M lithology.tif
+    $

+The files can be used as it, or to sync to an S3 bucket use `make sync BUCKET=<bucketname>`:

+    $ cd datasets/usgs_ecotapestry && make sync BUCKET=testbucket_82167
+    (...)
+    upload: dist/lithology.tif to s3://testbucket82167/usgs_ecotapestry/v1/lithology.tif
+    upload: dist/landform.tif to s3://testbucket82167/usgs_ecotapestry/v1/landform.tif
+    $

+After which they should be synced to an S3 bucket:

+    $ aws s3 ls s3://testbucket82167/usgs_ecotapestry/v1/
+    2019-06-03 12:44:39  685989402 landform.tif
+    2019-06-03 12:42:21  248511506 lithology.tif
+    $

+## Notes

+### Prerequisites

 A couple of things need to be installed for all of the Makefiles to work.
 On
 Ubuntu: